Skip to main content

 • We always had ‘Plan B’ in the form of external supplier backups as part of preparations for unexpected downturns in services or workforce

-• We worked with clients more closely for better understanding of their changing demands and business requirements
+• We worked with clients more closely for a better understanding of their changing demands and business requirements

 • We ensured every piece of communication happening in remote method meets cybersecurity standards